audreysoares/audreysoares.github.io/essays/smarter_questions.md

 <img width="200px" class="rounded float-start pe-4" src="../img/difficulty/degree_difficulty.jpg">

 Have you ever been scared to ask a question in class out of fear of sounding dumb?
 For all the extroverted, confident people out there, you probably have no idea what I'm talking about.
-But for anyone who was a quiet, shy kid could tell you that they'd much rather walk up to the teacher after class than ask a question in front of everyone that may seem dumb.
+But anyone who was a quiet, shy kid could tell you that they'd much rather walk up to the teacher after class than ask a question in front of everyone that may seem dumb.

 Now, imagine posting that question to an online forum where not only the people in your class can see it, but everyone on the planet that has access to the internet.
 You'd probably want to make sure that what you're asking isn't a dumb question.